Justice Defenders: Defending the defenceless

-Justice Defenders helps the most vulnerable by providing access to quality legal services and legal training within prison.
-It aims to establish the world’s first prison-based legal college and law firm, and create systemic change that means everyone – rich or poor – has equitable access to justice.
+Justice Defenders equips justice defenders to facilitate a fair legal process through legal education, training and practice.
+It aims to establish the world’s first prison-based legal college and law firm, and create systemic change that means everyone, rich or poor, has equitable access to justice.

 A hesitant, bumbling attempt to try and show compassion led to my life being transformed by a man I encountered as a teenager.
 We met almost 14 years ago on the floor of Ward 4B of Mulago Hospital in Kampala, Uganda.
 I don’t know his name.
 When I met him, he had been lying comatose on the floor of the hospice on a plastic sheet in a pool of urine.
 He had lain for so long that the flesh on his bottom and back was rotten down to the bone.